cardano-scaling/hydra/sample-node-config/aws/README.md

 > **personal** will be your AWS_PROFILE
 > so whenever you see _personal_ in the rest of the file you need to replace it with your own aws profile name.
 > Also you need to make sure to create a new key pair in the region eu-west-3 (TODO: abstract the region away?)
+> TODO: it would be cool to use aws_ssm to connect to the EC2 so that we don't depend on extra ssh keys manipulations.

 - you have terraform and aws installed on your system.
 - you have built the required 2 folder structures under aws folder: